heini208/fault_detector_spot/documentation/System_Design.md

 ## 9.1 Manipulator Control

 Manipulator control provides the functionality to precisely position the Spot arm and its attached sensor head.
 The system's design abstracts the complexity of joint-level control by exposing a set of intuitive, task-oriented commands.
-These commands are executed via the Spot ROS 2 driver, which translates high-level goals into the necessary actions for the physical hardware.
+These commands are executed via the Spot ROS2 driver, which translates high-level goals into the necessary actions for the physical hardware.

 The core commands for basic arm states include: